pain relief and healing await you

 medical massage

-Medical massage is a treatment-based massage for those with recent or chronic injuries or pain.
-Medical massage can be billed to your automobile insurance.
-Even long-standing issues or complex injuries can be treated and can improve!
+Medical massage is therapeutic massage that is billed to a third party/insurance company.
+It is generally for those with recent or chronic injuries or pain that are working through the healing process.
+I work with your insurance company to provide you with a seamless healing experience.
+Even complex injuries can be treated and can improve!
+A doctor’s or chiropractor’s referral is required to begin treatment.
 We will develop a comprehensive treatment plan for what you are experiencing and detailed notes will be kept on our work and your progress.
 Medical massage includes a thorough assessment, chart notes, insurance billing, and follow up.
 Your co-pay (if applicable) is due at the time of service.

 I accept motor vehicle accident claims if you are working with your own insurance company.
 Please contact me to start the process.
 Once I’ve confirmed your benefits, we can schedule your session and begin your healing journey.